-- Course organisers provide the learning material (articles, videos, podcasts...). - EASL office build the online course on EASL Campus and enrol students. - EASL office organise a live webinar lead by the course organisers where students will meet, and groups will be formed. - · Students take the online course then complete the pre-assessment test (one month max.). - Test results are shared with course organisers one week prior to the School. - School takes place (experimental hands-on sessions in groups and state-of-the-art lecture) - · Post-assessment test (same set of questions as evaluation test) and student accreditation through EASL Campus - at the end of the School programme.
+- Course organisers provide the learning material (articles, videos, podcasts...). - EASL office builds the online course on EASL Campus and enrol students. - EASL office organises a live webinar lead by the course organisers where students will meet, and groups will be formed. - Students take the online course then complete the pre-assessment test (one month max.). - Test results are shared with course organisers one week prior to the School. - School takes place (group work, presentations and state-of-the-art lectures) - Post-assessment test (same set of questions as evaluation test) and student accreditation through EASL Campus.